anonymous-for-pub/HGDCM_Anonymous/README.md

 # HG-DCM: History Guided Deep Compartmental Model for Early Pandemic Forecasting
-This repository is the official implementation of "[HG-DCM: History Guided Deep Compartmental Model for Early Pandemic Forecasting](https://www.medrxiv.org/content/10.1101/2024.11.18.24317469v1)" based on the official implementation of [DELPHI](https://github.com/COVIDAnalytics/DELPHI).
+This repository is the anonymous implementation of "HG-DCM: History Guided Deep Compartmental Model for Early Pandemic Forecasting" based on the official implementation of [DELPHI](https://github.com/COVIDAnalytics/DELPHI).
 The data used to train HG-DCM is from [Pandemic-Database](https://github.com/AlexWei21/Pandemic-Database), which includes data from current and past pandemics.

 ## Overview